Stop the New Sex-Ed Agenda

 Stop the New Sex-Ed Agenda is a minor social conservative provincial political party in Ontario, Canada.
-It was founded by Queenie Yu, who also serves as its leader.
+It was founded by Queenie Yu, who also served as its original leader.
 It is a single issue party with a platform based on being in opposition to the updated sexual education curriculum for Ontario public schools implemented in 2015.
 Yu has stated on multiple occasions that the goal of the party is not to win seats but rather to encourage others to oppose the curriculum.

 History

 Prior to the foundation of the party, Queenie Yu ran as an independent candidate in the September 1, 2016 byelection in Scarborough—Rouge River, coming in fourth with 582 votes.

 Yu and other protesters opposed to the Ontario government's February 2015 update of the Ontario sex education curriculum founded the party in October 2016.
+The party was officially registered with Elections Ontario on November 2, 2016.

 It ran one candidate each in the 2016 by-elections in Ottawa—Vanier and Niagara West—Glanbrook.
 In the 2018 Ontario general election, the party ran a total of three candidates, none of which won their seats.

 The party failed to win any seats in the 2022 Ontario general election.

+The party achieved its best ever result in the 2023 Scarborough—Guildwood provincial by-election, receiving 3.29% of the vote.

+On July 2, 2024, it was announced that Queenie Yu was stepping down as leader and John Kanary became the new leader of the party.